px212/px212/source/english/index.md

 ---
 Dr Xu is an Associate Professor of Meteorology and Deputy Director of the Center for Monsoon System Research at the [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP), Chinese Academy of Sciences (CAS).

-Dr Xu received his PhD with honours from IAP/CAS and subsequently held a prestigious CAS postdoctoral fellowship before joining the faculty.
-By combining observations, idealised models, and general circulation models (GCMs), his research aims to improve our understanding of the key controls on the large-scale mid-latitude circulation, including jet streams, storm tracks, and planetary waves, and how these may evolve in a warming climate.
+He received his PhD with honours from IAP/CAS and subsequently held a prestigious CAS postdoctoral fellowship before joining the faculty.
+By combining observations, idealised models, and general circulation models (GCMs), his research aims to improve our understanding of the key controls on the large-scale midlatitude circulation, including jet streams, storm tracks, and planetary waves, and how these may evolve in a warming climate.

 He is also passionate about geophysical fluid dynamics (GFD) experiments.
 You can learn more about his lab’s GFD work at Nanjing University [here](http://www.njugfd.org/home.html).

 Dr Xu serves as an Associate Editor of the [*Quarterly Journal of the Royal Meteorological Society*](https://rmets.onlinelibrary.wiley.com/journal/1477870X), Secretary of the Dynamical Meteorology Commission of the [Chinese Meteorological Society](http://www.cms1924.org/), and Co-chair of the [WCRP-Global Extremes Platform (GEP)](https://gep.wcrp-rifs.org/contact-group/) Contact Group.
 On a personal note, he is an amateur violinist and was an active member of his university badminton team.